 9th Annual DiRP Conference

-The 9th Annual Diversity in Research and Practice Conference will be calling for research papers and multi-modal presentations that examine the narratives of populations who often are not given the opportunity to voice their realities.
-We believe that collaboration and dialogue across disciplines and engaging various approaches of inquiry are essential to harnessing our capacity to be catalysts of change.
-Check back on updates about registration and related events soon!
+The 9th Annual Diversity in Research and Practice Conference calls for poster and paper presentations that examine representation and the factors that highlight people of color in all experiences of human development.
+We believe that collaboration and dialogue across disciplines and engagement of various approaches of inquiry are essential to harnessing our capacity to be catalysts of change.